How to choose the right agent

 There are also other review sites including Google, that will rate and review the performance of agents.

 We recommend picking a shortlist of three agents to value your home.
 They should each give you a copy of their terms of business, a sample of their work, along with their marketing recommendations for your property.
-Take time to compare their services and what they have on offer.
+Take time to compare their services and what they have on offer and the fees they charge.

 Using professionals for each part of the process will provide you with expert knowledge and the right legal protection.
 Selling your home can be an emotional experience and having a professional to guide you will ensure you make the best of the opportunity.
 Making a mistake could be expensive and time-consuming.